-She keeps a bin of toys nicely tucked behind the big arm chair.
-When the kids play, the toys come out and parade noisely around the house.
+She keeps a bin of toys nicely tucked behind the big armchair.
+When the kids play, the toys come out and parade noisily around the house.

 Here’s the magical part: when playtime is over or it’s dinnertime, clean up takes less than five minutes.
 She and her toddler pick up toys, toss them into the bin and the bin slithers back into its hiding space.

 Compare that to my house, which looks like someone held up a toy store, broke into my house and dumped all the toys on my living room floor.

 It takes an hour to clean up all the toys — including the 45 minutes I spend procrastinating and bellyaching. 🤣

 When something takes less time to clean, you’re more likely to clean it.

 In this post, I’ll share 7 reasons you should purge toys.
 (My favorite is #7, which is all about teaching lifelong habits.)

 Are you fed up with all the clutter?
 Let me walk you through the easy peasy step-by-step process to get started.
 Click here to take the first step towards living in a home you love.

 #1: Purging Toys Decreases Anxiety (For You and Your Kids)

 It may be no surprise to you there is a correlation between clutter and anxiety.